-- Identify the umbilical vein and the ductus venosus (see typical color Doppler depiction of the vessels below).
+- Identify the umbilical vein and the ductus venosus (See below).

 - Velocities in the DV may be higher than the umbilical vein, and gain may need to be adjusted.

-- Aliasing is a cue that the DV is being imaged.
+- Aliasing is a clue that the DV is being imaged.

 - Sample volume size may be in the 2 mm. range.

-- A typical S,D,A waveform is normal, and there is no reversal of flow in diastole (see example).
+- A typical S,D,A waveform is normal, and there is no reversal of flow in diastole (See below).

-- An absent or reversed A-wave is considered abnormal (see example).
+- An absent or reversed A-wave is considered abnormal (See below).